pleabargain/EnglishHelpsYourCareer/grammar conjunctions.md

 # despite
 -   despite is used to introduce a fact that is in sharp contrast with another fact.
+- Despite the rain, we enjoyed the festival.
+- Despite the rain, I went jogging.

 # provided